ehrpg/qstar/qstar.md

 ## Endurance

 **Endurance** represents the character's short time well being and constitution.
 A character that reaches zero endurance is knocked unconscious.
-Endurance is determined by rolling a number of dices equal to your **Might** rank.
-Which dice is rolled is determined by the race.
+Endurance is determined by rolling a number of dices equal to your **Might** rank and then adding the base endurance pool of your race to the results.
+Which dice is rolled is also determined by the race.
 Endurance recovers once the character has had enough time to rest (usually resting eight hours) without interruptions.
 Whenever you permanently increase or decrease **Might** you must roll the endurance dice and add or subtract that value from your endurance pool.

 ## Health